MontanaFlossCo/Flint-Documentation/1.0/guides/routes.md

 }
 ```

-That's all you need to do to define some URLs that will invoke actions for URLs.
-If your app has configured a custom URL scheme  `x-your-app` and an associated domain `your-app-domain.com` like this:
+That's all — you have now defined some URLs that will invoke actions.
+If your app has configured a custom URL scheme `x-your-app` and an associated domain `your-app-domain.com`, your URLs might look like this:

 * `x-your-app://create?name=MyFile1`
 * `https://your-app-domain.com/open?docRef=456643564563634643643`